whaakman/azure-docs.nl-nl/articles/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro.md

 #### <a name="keras"></a>Keras

-Keras is een op hoog niveau neural network API in Python waarmee kan worden uitgevoerd op de hoogte van TensorFlow, Cognitive Toolkit van Microsoft of Theano is.
+Keras is een Neural-netwerk-API op hoog niveau in python die kan worden uitgevoerd op tensor flow, Microsoft Cognitive Toolkit of Theano.
 Het is beschikbaar in de hoofdmap en py35 Python-omgevingen.

 #### <a name="mxnet"></a>MXNet